haruishi43/py-edge-eval/README.md

 # Python Edge Evaluation Tools

-Edge detection tasks heavily relies on the original codes used in BSDS300/500 that runs on [MATLAB](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/resources.html).
+Edge detection tasks heavily rely on the original codes introduced in the [BSDS300/500 benchmark](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/resources.html) which were targeted for MATLAB users.
-In the field of computer vision, various edge detection algorithms are now resorting to Python which supports various machine learning libraries.
+In the field of computer vision, various edge detection algorithms are now resorting to Python which supports various machine learning libraries such as PyTorch and Tensorflow.
 However, not everyone has access to MATLAB and the original benchmark codes are outdated.
 I created this open-source library, `pyEdgeEval`, to make it easier to evaluate and reproduce recent deep learning models for edge and boundary detection.
 The original C++ codes used in the MATLAB benchmarks are ported with Cython and the evaluation scripts are rewritten in Python3.
-This means that benchmarking could be easily done on almost any environment, especially on remote servers (i.e., linux environments, docker containers), which have been difficult before.
+This is especially useful for evaluating algorithms on remote linux servers (just run `pip install pyEdgeEval`) and docker containers, which have been difficult before due to MATLAB's constrains.
 The codebase is designed to be extensible and supports various tasks and datasets as well as different evaluation protocols.
 To test the validity of the evaluation code, `pyEdgeEval`'s results are compared with the results of the original MATLAB codes.
 Besides benchmarking, `pyEdgeEval` adds various tools for edge detection such as `mask2edge` transformation.